 Data Retention and Data Requests

 It’s good to know how a service provider collects and shares data with other parties.
-For Hotjar, this has been outlines straightforward in its data retention policy.
+For Hotjar, this has been outlined straightforward in its data retention policy.
 For data requests from users, Hotjar has built a visitor lookup module to comply with the right to access and erase.

 Signing a DPA with Hotjar

-Because Hotjar will process data as a third-party, it’s necessary to sign a DPA or Data Processing Agreement.
+Because Hotjar will process data as a third party, it’s necessary to sign a DPA or Data Processing Agreement.
 The DPA states the responsibilities of Hotjar as a processor and you as the party responsible for the data collected.

 This can be done online.
 Follow this link to read and sign the DPA when you agree to the agreement.

 When you’re finished, you can deploy Hotjar with Tag Manager.

 NB.
 Soon we will alter the wizard to check for a GDPR configuration of Hotjar to enable the script before consent.
 Until then, if you’re not using Tag Manager, you can deblock Hotjar from our blocklist by adding a function to your theme’s functions.php.
 Or with an MU plugin as can be read here: